Diffusive stability of convective Turing patterns: Introduction

 As hinted, perhaps, by the discussion at the beginning of Section \ref{s:behavior}, Proposition \ref{mainLS} and Theorem \ref{main2} together show in fact that time-asymptotic behavior of stable bifurcating traveling waves of \eqref{std} is well predicted by that of periodic solutions \eqref{GLper} of (cGL).
 For, as shown in \cite{JNRZ2,SSSU}, time-asymptotic behavior for either equation (exact or approximate) is determined by the formal second-order {\it Whitham expansions} \cite{W,HK} determined by the nonlinear dispersion relation for the associated existence problems: $k_t + \Omega(k)_x= (d(k)k_{x})_x$ and $\kappa_t+\omega(k)_x=(\tilde d( \kappa)_{x})_x$, respectively; specifially, the values of $d$ and $\tilde d$ and second-order Taylor expansions of $\Omega$ and $\omega$ at $k_*+ \eps \kappa$ and $\kappa$.
 The values of $d$, $\tilde d$ and the first-order Taylor expansions of $\Omega$, $\omega$, moreover, are determined by the spectral expansion of the neutral curve \eqref{Texp} given in Theorem \ref{main2}, hence agree after rescaling up to $O(\eps)$ error.
 On the other hand differentiating both sides of \eqref{soln} in Proposition \ref{mainLS}, we find that $\partial_{\kappa}^2 \Omega= \eps^2 \partial_{\kappa}^2\omega + O(\eps^3)$, hence, after (cGL) rescaling, again agree up to $O(\eps)$ error.

 For readability, Theorems \ref{main}-\ref{main2} are established first in Sections \ref{sec:coper}-\ref{sec:gencase} for the simplest type of nonlinearity $\cN(u)(x)= N(u(x))$ depending on $u$ but not its derivatives.
-The extension to general nonlinearities is given in Section \ref{sec:other}; notably, this includes not only the quasilinear case described in the theorems, but also a wide class of nonlocal models, as arise in water waves \cite{L}, chemotaxis, etc. As described in \cite[Rmk.
+More specifically, Theorem \ref{main} is obtained from Theorem \ref{thm:genstab} in this case, and Theorem \ref{main2} is obtained from Theorem \ref{thm:specagree}.
+The extension to general nonlinearities is given in Section \ref{sec:other}.
+There, the key result is Theorem \ref{thm:genmatch}, from which Theorems \ref{main} and \ref{main2} can be obtained in the same way as Theorems \ref{thm:specagree} and \ref{thm:genstab} are obtained from Theorem \ref{thm:ReducedEqn}.
+Notably, this includes not only the quasilinear case described in the theorems, but also a wide class of nonlocal models, as arise in water waves \cite{L}, chemotaxis, etc. As described in \cite[Rmk.
 4.4]{WZ}, one may treat by the same methods also ``nonresonant'' semilinear hyperbolic models, an extension that may be useful for applications to kinetic models.
+See Remark \ref{rem:nonlocal} for a sketch of the extension to the nonlocal case.

 As in the existence problem \cite{WZ}, a new technical difficulty arising in the convective case is the presence of multiple moving coordinate frames, with periodic (cGL) waves moving at different speed than corresponding bifurcating traveling-wave solutions of \eqref{std}: specifically, speeds $-\omega/\kappa$ vs. $\Omega/k$ in \eqref{soln}.
 For the stability problem, there is yet a third relevant coordinate frame, further complicating the analysis.
 Namely, as described in Section \ref{sec:cglstability}, the linear stability analysis of periodic waves \eqref{GLper} of (cGL) is most conveniently carried out by reduction to constant coefficients, enforcing a coordinate frame ($\xi$ \eqref{form}) moving with speed $-\Im \tl(k_*,0)/k_*$ different from either $-\omega/\kappa$ or $\Omega/k$.